Austin Gallery

 The Beautyrest Heated Throw is for people who want the blanket to feel as good as it heats.
 Where a lot of heated throws are thin and utilitarian, this one is a plush, reversible sherpa build from a bedding maker that knows how to make a blanket you want to keep on the couch.
 It drapes and feels like a real throw, and the warmth is a bonus rather than the only reason to own it.

 You get three heat settings and an auto-shutoff, and the whole thing is machine-washable.
-The compromise is mild — three levels gives you less granularity than throws with eight or ten steps, and the nicer fabric nudges the price up a touch.
+The compromise is mild: three levels gives you less granularity than the six-step throws, and the nicer fabric nudges the price up a touch.
 But if you want a heated throw that earns its spot on the sofa on looks and feel alone, this is the cozy pick.

 Also Great